xuri/excelize-doc/en/sheet.md

 func (f *File) SetRowOutlineLevel(sheet string, row int, level uint8) error
 ```

-SetRowOutlineLevel provides a function to set outline level number of a single row by given worksheet name and Excel row number.
+SetRowOutlineLevel provides a function to set outline level number of a single row by given worksheet name and row number.
+The range of parameter `level` value from 1 to 7.
 For example, outline row 2 in `Sheet1` to level 1:

 <p align="center"><img width="612" src="./images/row_outline_level.png" alt="Create row outline"></p>